 Hot, hot, hot tips for looking after your car this summer…

-Now summer is finally here, ChipsAway is urging motorists to prepare their cars for the hot weather to come.
+Now summer is finally here, we are urging motorists to prepare their cars for the hot weather to come.

-ChipsAway CEO, Tim Harris, warns, "A lot of people don't realise that extended periods of intense heat and high levels of the sun's harmful UV light can do more damage to a car than freezing weather conditions.
+CEO, Tim Harris, warns, “A lot of people don’t realise that extended periods of intense heat and high levels of the sun’s harmful UV light can do more damage to a car than freezing weather conditions”.

 Summer is also a great time to repair any damage to paintwork which may have been sustained over winter.

-"There is a direct correlation between the longer, brighter sunshine hours and people enquiring about our services.
-This in our experience is down to the fact that people are more likely to clean their cars and notice any paintwork damage than during winter.
+“There is a direct correlation between the longer, brighter sunshine hours and people enquiring about our services.
+In our experience, this is down to the fact that people are more likely to clean their cars and notice any paintwork damage than during winter.